HoangATran/AdaDGS/README.md

 - --num_trial: number of trials
 - --no-translation: do not apply random translation on test function
 - --no-rotation: do not apply random rotation on test function
-- --save: save the results
+- --save: save the results to file

 For example, the command
 ```